igrishaev/pg2/docs/arrays.md

 # Arrays support

-In JDBC, arrays have always been a pain.
-Every time you're about to pass an array to the database and read it back, you've got to wrap your data in various Java classes, extend protocols, and multimethods.
-In Postgres, the array type is quite powerful yet underestimated due to poor support of drivers.
+In `JDBC` arrays have always been a pain.
+Every time you're about to pass array to the database and read it back, you have to wrap your data in various Java classes, extend protocols, and multimethods.
+In Postgres the array type is quite powerful yet underestimated due to poor support of drivers.
 This is one more reason for running this project: to bring easy access to Postgres arrays.

-PG2 tries its best to provide seamless connection between Clojure vectors and Postgres arrays.
-When reading an array, you get a Clojure vector.
+`PG2` tries its best to provide seamless connection between Clojure vectors and Postgres arrays.
+When reading an array you get a Clojure vector.
 And vice
 versa: to pass an array object into a query, just submit a vector.

-PG2 supports arrays of any type: not only primitives like numbers and strings but `uuid`, `numeric`, `timestamp(tz)`, `json(b)`, and more as well.
+`PG2` supports arrays of any type: not only primitives like numbers and strings but `uuid`, `numeric`, `timestamp(tz)`, `json(b)`, and more.

-Arrays might have more than one dimension.
-Nothing prevents you from having a 3D array of integers like `cube::int[][][]`, and it becomes a nested vector when fetched by PG2.
+Arrays can have more than one dimension.
+Nothing prevents you from having a 3D array of integers like `cube::int[][][]`, and it becomes a nested vector when fetched by `PG2`.

-*A technical note: PG2 supports both encoding and decoding of arrays in both text and binary modes.*
+*Technical note: `PG2` supports both encoding and decoding of arrays in both text and binary modes.*

 Here is a short demo session.
 Let's prepare a table with an array of strings: